 Finally, the director challenges the unthinkable: the war machine in which Russia takes so much pride.
 Russian identity is intimately linked to war affairs, both as a mighty empire and a resilient victim.
 In Ivan’s Childhood, the fall of the Nazis and the Soviet’s entry in Berlin is never glorified.
 Tarkosvky shows real footage of occupied Berlin, including the charred corpse of Goebbels and his family.
 Ivan’s shocking fate is also revealed.
 The denouement is far from rosy.

 There is no innocence, no celebration and no glory in Ivan’s Childhood.
 Tarkovsky holds a dirty mirror to Russian/Soviet society and says: belligerence is ugly.
 The war machine is sad and futile, and victory provides no harmony and reconciliation.

 Recently the Russian film the film Battle for Sevastopol (Serhiy Mokrytskyi, 2015) also dealt with the Russian war machine in World War II, but from a very romantic perspective – click here for our review of the movie.
 It is also worth pointing out that the child actor Kolya Burlyayev is still alive and he wrote a letter to president Putin supporting the Russian military intervention in the Ukraine.
 Perhaps Ivan is not dead, and he stills wants to avenge his family.
 He survives in the shape of a country that still has belligerence at its heart.

-Ivan’s Childhood is showing right now in many parts of the UK as part of the season Andrei Tarkovsky: Sculpting Time – click here for more information about the event and also if you want to win a free poster.
+Ivan’s Childhood showed in many parts of the UK in 2018 as part of the season Andrei Tarkovsky: Sculpting Time – click here for more information about the event and also if you want to win a free poster.